bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 Many of the utility functions can be implemented with the right clever calls to pandas, numpy, and other libraries - that's fine!
 Use those as dependencies.
 There's still value in a package that encapsulates more complicated libraries and exposes streamlined functionality with a simplified API.
 If you would like to generate some fake data check out the [Faker python package](https://faker.readthedocs.io/en/master/) to craft specific data types.

 Also note - there's a lot more than 2 ideas to choose from for your helper functions.
-Throughout the week, whenever you have finished the daily assignment baseline, you can always come back and add more functionality to your lambdata (including ideas of your own)!
+Throughout the week, whenever you have finished the daily assignment baseline, you can always come back and add more functionality to your bloomdata (including ideas of your own)!

 Check out steps 3 to 6 if you would like to attempt a stretch goal.
 I would recommend trying to figure this out on your own!
 Remember to check documentation and Google!